sin0207/appointment-management/README.md

 ## Overview

 The Appointment Management System allows users to schedule, update, and manage appointments.
-It features user authentication, a responsive frontend, and an admin panel for managing user accounts.
+It features user authentication, a responsive frontend, and an user can update the details.

 ## Features